SNTSVV/ATUA/README.md

 <!-- [![ATUA Tool demonstration](Opening.jpg)](http://www.youtube.com/watch?v=RqQ1z_Nkaqo "ATUA Tool demonstration") -->

 # Instruction
-You can clone this git and following the manual to work with ATUA. https://github.com/SNTSVV/ATUA/blob/master/ATUAManual.pdf
+You can clone this git and follow the manual to work with ATUA. https://github.com/SNTSVV/ATUA/blob/master/ATUAManual.pdf

 **In addition, we create a docker for facilitating the running of the toolset.
 [Please refer to this repo for ATUA-Docker](https://github.com/SNTSVV/ATUA-docker).**